Consensys/quorum/docs/permissions.md

 * ReadOnly: Accounts with this access will be able to perform only read activities and will not be able to deploy contracts or transactions.
 By default any account which is not permissioned will have a read only access.
 * Transact: Accounts with transact access will be able to commit transactions but will not be able to deploy contracts
-* Contract Deploy: Accounts with this access will be able to deploy contracts and commit transactions
+* Contract deploy: Accounts with this access will be able to deploy contracts and commit transactions
-* FullAccess: Similar to "Contract Deploy" access, accounts with this access will be able to deploy contracts and perform transactions
+* Full access: Similar to "Contract deploy" access, accounts with this access will be able to deploy contracts and perform transactions.
+Further only an account with Full access can add voters to the network.

-Currently there is not any differences in the access types "Full Access" and "Contract Deploy".

-There are two apis available for managing the account permissions in the network:
+### Account Access APIs
+#### quorumAcctMgmt.permissionAccountList
+* Input: None
-* `quorumAcctMgmt.permissionAccountList` list the permissioned account list and the access that each account is having
+* Output: Returns the list of all permissoned accounts with acciunt access for each
+* Example:
 ```
 > quorumAcctMgmt.permissionAccountList
 [{